scc-digitalhub/dremio-drill-connector/README.md

 If an operation or function is not specified in the ARP file, then Dremio will handle the operation itself.
 Any operations which are indicated as supported but need to be stacked on operations which are not will not be pushed down to the SQL query.

-## SQLite example
+## Apache Drill
-The SQLite example provided here shows and example ARP YAML file for SQLite and the associated files require to build a connector from the template.
+The connector provided here allows Dremio to connect to [Apache Drill](https://drill.apache.org/) as a data source.

 ## Building and Installation

 1. In root directory with the pom.xml file run `mvn clean install`
 2. Take the resulting .jar file in the target folder and put it in the \dremio\jars folder in Dremio
-3. Take the SQLite JDBC driver from (https://github.com/xerial/sqlite-jdbc) and put in in the \dremio\jars\3rdparty folder
+3. Take the [Drill JDBC driver](https://drill.apache.org/docs/using-the-jdbc-driver/#getting-the-drill-jdbc-driver) and put in in the \dremio\jars\3rdparty folder
 4. Restart Dremio